 The most common health problem to look out for in the Australian Labradoodle is ear infections, as his hair will tend to grow in his ear canals.
 This is further explained in the below grooming section, but it is something that you need to look out for and address every month as it can lead to severe pain for your pup and further complications if not treated appropriately.

-Exercise Induced Collapse is also a condition that is found in Australian Labradoodles, which is inherited from the Labrador Retriever parent.
+Exercise-Induced Collapse is also a condition that is found in Australian Labradoodles, which is inherited from the Labrador Retriever parent.
 This is characterized by weakness and eventually collapse following a period of strenuous exercise.
-Whilst the majority of dogs recover from the collapse, it can be fatal for some, so as soon as you recognize any weakness or dragging of the limbs during exercise stop him immediately, and return him to a calm state as quickly as you can and monitor him.
+While the majority of dogs recover from the collapse, it can be fatal for some, so as soon as you recognize any weakness or dragging of the limbs during exercise stop him immediately, and return him to a calm state as quickly as you can and monitor him.

 His parents should also be tested for Elbow and Hip Dysplasia as many of his forefathers suffer from this.
 His parents should also undergo an Ophthalmologist evaluation to test for a variety of eye conditions, such a Progressive Retinal Atrophy which is prevalent in his Poodle parent.

-His hair will also need to be clipped at least 4 times a year, and this can either be completed by yourself or at the professional groomers.
-There is no set style to follow unlike his Poodle parent, and a teddy bear cut is the typical Australian Labradoodle style that most owners opt for, as it follows the lines of his body and is a natural looking cut.
+His hair will also need to be clipped at least four times a year, and this can either be completed by yourself or at the professional groomers.
+There is no set style to follow unlike his Poodle parent, and a teddy bear cut is the typical Australian Labradoodle style that most owners opt for, as it follows the lines of his body and is a natural-looking cut.

 All reputable breeders will show you exactly how to groom your Australian Labradoodle, so whilst this process may sound daunting, it is easily taught and learned with the right teacher and tools, so be sure to ask for a grooming demonstration!

-The average price of a Australian Labradoodle from a reputable breeder is around $2,500, but of course this can vary slightly dependent on breeder and location.
+The average price of an Australian Labradoodle from a reputable breeder is around $2,500, but of course, this can vary slightly dependent on breeder and location.